 All Aboard! series by Haily Meyers and Kevin Meyers

 All Aboard!
 Colorful board books will best appeal to the youngest travelers in your family.
 Minimal text, just adorable little books that kids will read and re-read till they (and you) know every picture by heart.

 Hello, World! series by Ashley Evanson

 Hello, World! series by Ashley Evanson.
 Beautifully illustrated travel books for toddlers.
 From Paris to London, and from New York to San Francisco… These colorful board books will not only introduce young children to the main landmarks of the featured destination, but also teach them numbers, colors, shapes, etc.

 Hello, World!
 (It’s a Small World)

 Hello, World!
 (It’s a Small World).
 This charming board book for the youngest readers takes the kids on a world tour by teaching them to say “Hello” in 10 different languages.
 Furthermore, it’s inspired by the designs of the famous Disney theme park attraction ‘It’s a Small World’.

 Best Atlas for Kids

 Looking for non-fiction informative travel books for your kids?
 In that case, consider a kids atlas.
 Take a look at the following best-selling titles.

 National Geographic Kids Ultimate U.S. Road Trip Atlas

-National Geographic Kids Ultimate U.S. Road Trip Atlas is a great book to keep your kids entertained during the long drive in the United States.
+National Geographic Kids Ultimate U.S. Road Trip Atlas is a great book to keep your kids entertained during a long drive in the United States.
 Includes maps, cool things to do in every state, roadside attractions, games, activities, and many hours of backseat fun.

 Amazing World Atlas: Bringing the World to Life by Lonely Planet Kids

 I already mentioned this book in the beginning of the article, among the other great Lonely Planet Kids travel books and guides.
-Amazing World Atlas: Bringing the World to Life is world atlas for kids aged 8 years and up that will bring the whole world to life for your children.
+Amazing World Atlas: Bringing the World to Life is a world atlas for kids aged 8 years and up that will bring the whole world to life for your children.
 A terrific book with illustrated maps and engaging stories for children who want to learn more about other countries and continents.